18th Primetime Emmy Awards

 The 18th Emmy Awards, later known as the 18th Primetime Emmy Awards, were handed out on May 22, 1966, at the Hollywood Palladium.
 The ceremony was hosted by Danny Kaye and Bill Cosby.

-The top show of the night was The Dick Van Dyke Show, which won its fourth consecutive top series award, and tied the record (since broken) of five major wins.
+The top show of the night was The Dick Van Dyke Show, which won its fourth consecutive top series award, and achieved four major wins.
 The ceremony returned to a more traditional format, after experimenting the previous year.

 Winners and nominees

 Winners are listed in bold and series' networks are in parentheses.